PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/add-edit-store.md

 4) Zip/Postal code

 This input field allows to fill the zip/postal code of the store.
-The field is not marked as mandatory, but if the field is empty when trying to save, the following error message is displayed: "A Zip/Postal code is required.".
+The field is mandatory, if the field is empty when trying to save, the following error message is displayed: "A Zip/Postal code is required.".
 If the postal code exceeds 12 characters when trying to save, the following error message is displayed: "The postcode field is too long (12 chars max).".
 If the format isn't correct when saving, the following error message is displayed: "The Zip/Postal code is invalid.
 It must be entered as follows: 00000".
 The format of the postal code is defined for each country in International > Locations > Countries > Add/edit country.

 5) City

 This input field allows to fill the city of the store and is mandatory.
+If more than 64 chars are filled the following message is dislayed: "The city field is too long (64 chars max)."
+If invalid chars are filled the following message is displayed: "The city field is invalid."
-If the save button is pressed and if this field is empty, the following error message is displayed: "The city field is required."
+If the save button is pressed and if this field is empty, the following error message is displayed "The city field is required."

 6) Country